Frequently asked questions (FAQs)

 - If you are not fully satisfied, the complaint will be dealt with by the Company Director.

-Stage 3.
-Depending on the nature of your complaint, we may pass your complaint to SASLI (Scottish Association of Sign Language Interpreters) or NRCPD (National Registers of Communication Professionals working with Deaf and Deafblind People) or to the contracting body of the service to deal with (NHS, Local Authority etc.).
+Depending on the nature of your complaint, we may pass your complaint to SRLPDC (The Scottish Register of Language Professionals with the Deaf Community (previously SASLI)) or NRCPD (National Registers of Communication Professionals working with Deaf and Deafblind People) or to the contracting body of the service to deal with (NHS, Local Authority etc.).

 contactSCOTLAND-BSL is primarily aimed at deaf people who use BSL as their first or preferred means to communication.